Services We Provide

 (Adapted for PACE University, NY)

-More than 200 peer tutors are registered to help with more than 200 courses.
+Over 250 peer tutors are registered to help with more than 200 courses.
 Tutors are students who have been recommended by their professors and who attend on-going training.
 A list of current tutors is available in Learning Services.

 Tutors are trained to help with course content as well as to share study strategies.
 Students may sign up for tutors in Learning Services or call Learning Services at 361-1185.
 The service is free for full-time students and $7.75 an hour for part-time students.